 Traditional firewalls vs web application firewalls

-In a general sense, any firmware that filters network traffic is a firewall, but based on the type of protection the approach to filtering traffic offers, there are multiple categories of firewalls, including packet filtering, proxy servers, stateful inspection, and next-generation firewalls (NGFW).
+In a general sense, any firmware that filters network traffic is a firewall.
+But based on the type of protection the approach to filtering traffic offers, there are multiple categories of firewalls.
+These include: packet filtering, proxy servers, stateful inspection, and next-generation firewalls (NGFW).

 Web application firewall vs next-generation firewall

 Web application firewall architecture only guards against web application attacks.
-Thus, although a WAF is a critical piece of cybersecurity strategy at the enterprise level, it must be bolstered by other security measures, and in no sense is a comprehensive answer.
+Thus, in no sense is a WAF a comprehensive answer.
+Although a WAF is a critical piece of cyber security strategy, it must be bolstered by other security measures, and .

 - Supports deep-packet inspection